nsadili/bilik_seferi_2025/w0302/Advanced_Bank_System.md

 1. Create a **generic interface** `BankRepository<T>` that defines methods for adding, removing, finding, and listing items.
 2. Implement this interface in a class called `BankCardRepository` which will manage a collection of `BankCard` objects.
-3. The repository should internally use any `List` implementation to store cards.
+3. The repository should internally use any `List` or `Map` implementation to store cards.

 ---